faraaz-bot/memory-testing/docs/design/codegen.rst

 Some ideas from the team:

-* should we treat "batch == 4th dimension"
+* Should we treat "batch == 4th dimension"?
-* should we start to design to support N dimension?
+* Should we start to design to support N dimension?
-* how to organize all device and global function in files?
+* How to organize all device and global function in files?
-* how to make it easy to debug/backtrack/hack the generator and generated code?
+* How to make it easy to debug/backtrack/hack the generator and generated code?
-* how easy to insert asm code, and/or maintain arch specific code?
+* How easy to insert asm code, and/or maintain arch specific code?
-* auto-tuning (at least partial) capability or interfaces
+* Auto-tuning (at least partial) capability or interfaces
-* support generation of HIP or MLIR
+* Support generation of HIP or MLIR

 Related projects: